bdeboe/isc-datafest/TUTORIAL.md

 For a very comprehensive example project, that started from the FHIR SQL Builder, then used dbt to transform that data into an ML-friendly layout, and then uses IntegratedML to build predictive models, check out [this repository](https://github.com/isc-tdyar/iris-fhirsqlbuilder-dbt-integratedml) and the corresponding [Global Summit presentation](https://www.intersystems.com/fhir-to-integratedml-can-you-get-there-from-here-intersystems/).

-### Leveraging Columnar Storage

 ### Building models with IntegratedML

-In this last section of the tutorial, we'll use [IntegratedML](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GIML_Intro) to train predictive models based on the datasets we've loaded and transformed in the previous exercises.
+In this section of the tutorial, we'll use [IntegratedML](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GIML_Intro) to train predictive models based on the datasets we've loaded and transformed in the previous exercises.

 :information_source: Please pay attention to selecting the right ML provider for the right job to avoid long training times in the following exercises.
 Note that using `SET ML CONFIGURATION` in the SMP's SQL screen does not help a lot as it only sets the default for your current process, which in the current SMP design is a background process (to support long-running commands) and is gone right after it finishes.
 In general it is good practice to select the ML provider at the start of your script to avoid surprises.